 Dogs love turkey and sweet potatoes, too.
 Cook this meal from scratch or use up the leftovers—either way, your chow hounds will chow down with gusto!
+This is a moderate-carb recipe suitable for healthy adult dogs.

 - Per 1-cup serving (approximate, depending on ingredient substitutions)